-Diy pirate costume with a free pattern – Here’s a free sewing pattern for a pirate vest for kids .
-It's an easy sewing project, quick and perfect as a diy Halloween costume for kids.
-It is great for a kids birthday themed party, or pretend play.
-The free sewing pattern is available to all new subscribers to AppleGreen Cottage who sign up at this link.
-Check it out!
+Diy pirate costume with a free pattern - It's an easy pirate costume sewing project, quick and perfect as a diy Halloween costume for kids, a pirate-themed birthday party, or pretend play.
+Scroll down and get this pirate vest pattern for free.

 Diy Pirate Costume

 This diy pirate vest so incredibly easy to make, and with felt you don't even need to hem anything!
-If you use the free template (available to everybody who subscribes to the weekly AppleGreen Cottage newsletter), you don't need any sewing skills beyond beginner level, that is knowing how to sew 4 straight stitchlines.
+If you use the free template (see below), you don't need any sewing skills beyond the beginner level, that is knowing how to sew 4 straight stitch lines.
 Or just close to straight-ish.
-Will do just perfectly, too!
+It will do just perfectly, too!

 I made the vest wide so it can be worn over a bulky pirate shirt, or over a warm sweater (for kids celebrating Halloween in colder climates!) or used for pretend play by older kids too.

-It’s really taken me a lot of time to publish this free pattern!
+It took long for me to publish this free pattern, sorry.
 After this popular how-to make a pirate costume from 4 years ago, it's like high time I put the vest into a digital form and design a pattern everybody can use.